 The spine can become misaligned for any number of reasons.
 Some of which are obvious, like being involved in a serious accident.
 However, there are other reasons that may not be as clear, and it may not be obvious that there is a misalignment at all.

 When the lumbar joints are not functioning properly they can give the appearance of one leg being longer than the other.
-Sometimes the difference in leg length can be up to an inch!
+Sometimes the difference in length can be up to an inch!

-When the spine becomes misaligned, range of motion can become more restricted, with or without accompanying pain.
+If your back is out of alignment, your range of motion can become more restricted, with or without accompanying pain.

 The inability to fully move the head, neck, or back, is likely because the vertebrae in the spine are not in proper alignment.
-A cervical spine misalignment can inhibit full range of motion in the neck.
+A cervical misalignment can inhibit full range of motion in the neck.
 This often causes pain anytime the neck is moved to the left or right.

 Some people may not realize that their range of motion is lacking until it's being tested by a chiropractor.